Jack Katz (businessman)

 Jack Katz (born c.
 1941) is an American businessman and the founder and chief executive officer of the Panama Jack Company.

-Katz attended the University of Florida in Gainesville, Florida, where he was a lineman for coach Ray Graves' Florida Gators football team from 1962 to 1964.
+Katz attended The Citadel in Charleston, SC and played football for the Bulldogs before transferring to the University of Florida in Gainesville, Florida, where he was a lineman for coach Ray Graves' Florida Gators football team from 1962 to 1964.
 He was a starting defensive lineman for the Gators, and was one of the heroes of the Gators' 10–6 upset of the Alabama Crimson Tide in Tuscaloosa in 1963.
 Katz was a third-team All-Southeastern Conference (SEC) selection in 1963.
-He was also President of Sigma Nu Fraternity (Epsilon Zeta Chapter) at Florida.
+He was also President of Sigma Nu fraternity (Epsilon Zeta Chapter) at Florida.

 Katz graduated from the University of Florida with a bachelor's degree in education in 1965, and was inducted into the University of Florida Athletic Hall of Fame as a "Distinguished Letter Winner" in 2008.

 In 1974, Katz founded the Panama Jack Company, an international purveyor of suncare, beachwear and tropical lifestyle products.